unblinking/www.unblinkingbot.com/index.md

 #### The Docker image

 This repository is setup on [Docker Hub](https://hub.docker.com/r/nothingworksright/unblinkingbot/) as an automated build.
-The Dockerfile starts the build from [nothingworksright/amd64_debian_jessie_node](https://hub.docker.com/r/nothingworksright/amd64_debian_jessie_node/), which is itself an automated build which starts from [resin/amd64-debian:jessie](https://hub.docker.com/r/resin/amd64-debian/), which is built on top of the [official Debian Docker image](https://hub.docker.com/_/debian/).
+The Dockerfile starts the build from [nothingworksright amd64_debian_jessie_node](https://hub.docker.com/r/nothingworksright/amd64_debian_jessie_node/), which is itself an automated build which starts from [resin/amd64-debian:jessie](https://hub.docker.com/r/resin/amd64-debian/), which is built on top of the [official Debian Docker image](https://hub.docker.com/_/debian/).

 ### [nothingworksright/unblinkingbot_pi](https://github.com/nothingworksright/unblinkingbot_pi) (armv7hf)